Oichkatzelesfrettschen/bcpl-compiler/.devcontainer/README.ubuntu.md

 This directory contains the development container configuration for the BCPL Compiler project, providing a consistent Ubuntu 24.04 development environment.

+Use `../select-devcontainer.sh ubuntu` from the repository root to ensure the Ubuntu configuration is active.

 ## What's Included

 ### Development Tools